tanvi-arora/Beerplant/README.md

 1) knitr
 knitr package is used along with R markdown to share results and code in HTML format for reproducible research.
 2) ggplot2
 ggplot2 is a data visualization package for the statistical programming language R. Created by Hadley Wickham in 2005.
+3) scales
+scale graphical scales map data to aesthetics, and provide methods for automatically determining breaks and labels for axes and legends in R. Created by Hadley Wickham in 2016.

 Below R code installs above packages